-· General aspects of IT functioning.
+General aspects of IT functioning.

-Literature search and evaluation
+Literature search and evaluation - The student shall know and understand:

 - The existence of the most important literature databases and their main fields, within health sciences, social sciences, and natural sciences, for the identification of:

 - Theoretical literature;

 - Original empirical studies;

 - o Reviews and meta-analyses.